Some inequalities for orderings of acyclic digraphs: Proof of Theorem

 We now proceed to the proof of Theorem \ref{T1}.

 \begin{proof} (Of Theorem \ref{T1}) Clearly the result holds for the acyclic digraph of one element.
 Assume that the result is known for all acyclic digraphs of size $n$ and that we want to show it for an acyclic digraph with $n+1$ elements.
 Denote such an acyclic digraph by $D_1=(X,A_1)$ so that $|X| = n+1 $ and let $G : X \rightarrow [1,n+1]$ be an acyclic ordering of the acyclic digraph $D_1$.
-Then let $z \in X$ be the unique element with $G(z)=n+1.$ Let $V=X\setminus \{z\}$ and consider the acyclic digraph $D:=D_1[V]=(V,A)$ and recall that the set $N^-(z)$ in $X$ was defined by
+Then let $z \in X$ be the unique element with $G(z)=n+1.$ Let $V=X\setminus \{z\}$ and consider the acyclic digraph $D:=D_1[V]=(V,A)$.
 Clearly the restriction of $G$ to $D$ defines an acyclic ordering $g:V \rightarrow [ 1,n] $.
-Let us use the notation $E(x)$ for the (components of the) $e-$vector of the acyclic digraph $D_1$, and let us denote by $e(x)$ as before the (components of the) $e-$vector of the acyclic digraph $D.$ Then we clearly have
+Then we clearly have

 Note that in particular